meryemsanem/leaderboard/README.md

 <!-- PROJECT DESCRIPTION -->

-# To Do List <a name="about-project"></a>
+# Leaderboard <a name="about-project"></a>

-- To-do list" is a tool that helps to organize your day, built with HTML, CSS, JavaScript.
-With its management features, you can add, mark as completed, remove and make changes to tasks.
+- This is a Leaderboard Project with Webpack and ES6.
+With this app, you can add your score to the board and get the scores on the leaderboard.
+Built with HTML , CSS and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>